Portulacaria afra 'Medio-picta' (Variegated Elephant Bush)

 Frost Tolerance and Cold Hardiness:

-• Protect from prolonged freezing and cold, wet conditions
+• Protect from prolonged freezing and excess moisture

 Winter Dormancy and Health: